Active Data Collection

 Our Goal

-We aim to develop an algorithm through which AUVs can more efficiently plan their own paths for optimized data collection.
+We aim to develop algorithms through which AUVs can more efficiently plan their own paths for optimized data collection.
 Our concept combines the idea of spatiotemporal topic modeling presented by Girdhar at al. (2014) and multi-modal scientific information gathering presented by Arora et al. (2019).
-This algorithm will be an unsupervised machine learning algorithm that recognizes new and unique data.
-Once recognized, the AUV will collect much more of that unique data.
+This algorithm will be a semi-supervised machine learning algorithm that recognizes data correlated to scientific knowledge given to the robot a priori.
+Once recognized, the AUV will collect much more data of interest.
 With this improved algorithm, our AUVs will be able to plan their paths based both on updated correlations inferred from online sensor data as well as on scientific knowledge encoded on board.
+The beginnings of this work has been published in the ICRA 2024 Conference in a method known as "Guided-Gaussian Dirichlet Random Fields for Scientist-in-the-Loop Inference in Underwater Robotics."